nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-document-layouts.md

 - A [Contract document type]({{page version='' space='nxdoc' page='getting-started-with-nuxeo-studio'}}#step-3-create-a-contract-document-type) created in Studio Modeler
 - The Web UI addon installed on your instance

-Once you are all set, you can navigate to the Studio Designer to customize your layouts.
+Once you are all set, you can navigate to the Studio Designer to configure your layouts.

 ### Create a New Layout

 1. Go on the **Layouts** tab on the left menu.
 1. Under **Local Types** you will find your `Contract` document type.
-1. Five layouts are available for the customization.
-Let's start with the **Create** layout: Click on the **CUSTOMIZE** button in the editor.
+1. Five layouts are available for the configuration.
+Let's start with the **Create** layout: Click on the **CONFIGURE** button in the editor.
   {{#> callout type='tip' }}
   It automatically creates the `nuxeo-contract-create-layout.html` file, scaffolding:
     - The title and description fields